AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 2. This code will make a column called "EMP_ID" that's an integer (INT), required (NOT NULL), and increases automatically(AUTO_INCREMENT).
 3. This code will make a column called "FIRST_NAME" that's a string with length <=45 ([VARCHAR(45)](glossary.md)) and can't be empty.
 4. This code will make a column called "SALARY" that's an integer and can't be empty.
-5. This code will set "EMP_ID" as primary key.
+5. This code will set "EMP_ID" as the primary key.

-Refresh schema list in the navigator, and you will see the employee table under "intro_to_sql" schema.
+Refresh the schema list in the navigator, and you will see the employee table under "intro_to_sql" schema.
 And a success message is shown in the "Output" section.

 ![new table created](images/table_created.png){ width="500" }